Last Updated on January 14, 2022 by Grow with Bovees

 Consult a Tree Service Professional

-If you are trimming a tall palm or one that’s spiky and hard to deal with, the best thing is to consult a tree service company.
+If you are pruning a tall palm or one that’s spiky and hard to deal with, the best thing is to consult a tree service company.
 Make sure that you look for an experienced tree service professional who deals with palm trees.

 FAQs About Palm Tree Pruning